maltehedderich/blog/docs/posts/sklearn_pipelines.md

 _Note: This step can take a while to run.
 If you want to run the code yourself, you can reduce the number of iterations to speed up the process._

-The code above shows that the search_space is a list of dictionaries.
-This is especially useful if we want to tune multiple models with different search spaces.
-You can simply add another model to the list and overwrite the classifer in the pipeline and define the relevant hyperparameters to tune.
+The code snippet provided illustrates the `search_space` is defined as a list of dictionaries.
+This is particularly beneficial when you're aiming to tune multiple models, each requiring a unique set of hyperparameters.
+To add another model to your tuning process, you can simply include it in the list.
+Then, update the classifier in your pipeline and specify the hyperparameters you wish to adjust for that model.

-After the search is finished, we can evaluate the model on the test data.
+Once the search is complete, we can evaluate the model based on the test data.

 ```python
 accuracy_score = random_search.score(X_test, y_test)
 ```

-We get an accuracy of TODO: add accuracy.
-This is a further improvement over the previous model.
-We can also look at the best parameters with the `best_params_` attribute of the `RandomizedSearchCV` object.
+We obtain an accuracy score of **0.792** when using the same random state.
+This represents an improvement compared to the performance of our previous model.
+To gain further insights into how this performance was achieved, we can examine the optimal set of hyperparameters selected during the search.
+This information is accessible via the `best_params_` attribute of the `RandomizedSearchCV` object.

 ```python
 print(random_search.best_params_)
 ```

-Which outputs the following for our random_state with `n_iter=1000`:
+Which outputs the following for our random_state with `n_iter=100`:

+TODO UPDATE THIS

 ```python
 {